unkcpz/tatzelwurm/DESIGN.md

 Rust doesn’t just allow developers to skip error handling, unlike Python where errors can bubble up silently, resulting in unhandled exceptions and potential system crashes.
 By enforcing rigorous handling of potential failures, and ensures that our component will be robust, resilient, and dependable, even under heavy load.

-I can image people from the team may against it because they may not at the moment very familiar with Rust and Rust is well-known for its steep learning curve for the beginner.
-My opinion is, in order to write a package from scratch maybe difficult and requires a lot effort to learn and to make mistakes.
-But read, understand and make further change should be easier if the design is very clear and the powerful asynchronous weapons from Tokio is used.
-It is like writing AiiDA from scratch is hard, but we can all understand and contribute to it.

 #### Two tables

 The coordinator should grab two tables to operate on its tasks.